run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * To work with _containerd_ (e.g. for Tanzu), use the [defaultRuntime](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#chart-customization-options){target=_blank} flag accordingly.
     * To use [Dynamic MIG](../../../Researcher/scheduling/fractions.md/#dynamic-mig), the GPU Operator must be installed with the flag `mig.strategy=mixed`.
 If the GPU Operator is already installed, edit the clusterPolicy by running ```kubectl patch clusterPolicy cluster-policy -n gpu-operator --type=merge -p '{"spec":{"mig":{"strategy": "mixed"}}}```

-### Operating System

-Run:ai will work on any __Linux__ operating system that is supported by both Kubernetes and [NVIDIA](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html){target=_blank}.
-Having said that, Run:ai performs its internal tests on Ubuntu 20.04 (and CoreOS for OpenShift).
-The exception is GKE (Google Kubernetes Engine).
-At this point, Run:ai will only work with Ubuntu.

 ### Prometheus

 The Run:ai Cluster installation will, by default, install [Prometheus](https://prometheus.io/){target=_blank}, but it can also connect to an existing Prometheus instance installed by the organization.
 In the latter case, it's important to: